Looking for SEO statistics 2023?

 54) Do featured snippets impact voice search results?

 Yes, having featured snippets for your website increases your chances to rank for voice search results for that particular query.
+We also have an exclusive research piece on voice search statistics in case you want more data on how it affects SEO overall.

 55) Does video improve SEO?